simonmichael/hledger/hledger-lib/hledger_journal.m4.md

    Eg: <br>
    `~ every 10th day of month from 2020/01`, which is equivalent to <br>
    `~ every 10th day of month from 2020/01/01`, will be adjusted to start on 2019/12/10.

+Periodic transaction rules also have a second meaning: they are used to define budget goals, shown in [budget reports](hledger.html#budget-report).

 ### Periodic rule syntax